aledugarte/CIM540/MIDTERM/readme.md

 In this project I will create an animated and interactive version of my personal logo.
 The program will start all in black and then white dots will start appearing reveling then my logo.

+To fix: I would like it to start in a white screen and have dots apprear and create my logo.

 Code Plan

 # Input